Understanding StructuredClone: The Native Way to Deep Copy In JavaScript

 util.structuredClone()

-For older environments, polyfills or traditional methods are needed.
+For older environments, use polyfills or traditional methods.

 Conclusion

-to JavaScript was a significant quality-of-life improvement for developers.
-While it has limitations around functions and prototype chains, it elegantly handles most deep copying needs without external dependencies.
+to JavaScript significantly improved developer experience.
+While it can't handle functions or preserve prototype chains, it elegantly solves most deep copying needs without external dependencies.

-The next time you reach for JSON.parse/stringify or pull in Lodash just for deep cloning, consider whether structuredClone()
+The next time you reach for JSON.parse/stringify or add Lodash just for deep cloning, consider whether structuredClone()

-might be a better fit.
-For data-heavy applications that need to manipulate copies of complex objects, it has become the default choice for many developers.
+might work better.
+For data-heavy applications that manipulate copies of complex objects, it has become the preferred choice for many developers.

 References and resources